We share useful information for parents on social media (Twitter and Facebook) and through email updates – so what have we shared in June?

 Child Safety Week concentrated on Family Life today (and potential dangers from our modern lifestyle).
 Did you know that hot drinks are the number one cause of serious scald injuries among babies and young children?
 The Children’s Burns Trust has useful information, facts, figures and first aid advice.
 The Child Accident Prevention Trust’s 5 essential top tips are simple but effective – with links to other useful information.

 21st June was Stop Cyberbullying Day, co-ordinated by the CyberSmile Foundation.
 We reminded people about Internet Matters’ Stop Speak Support code of conduct (with parents’ advice here: http://bit.ly/IMstspsupPA).
-The West Mercia Police BeCyberSmart site has animations and advice for parents and young people.
+West Mercia Police’s animations about cyberbullying may be useful for both parents and young people.
 There’s also advice about cyberbullying on social networks here http://bit.ly/FLbulsm19 (from Bullying UK)..